-Agriculture and wage employment in agriculture is the primary source of income for the families in both project and control villages.
+Agriculture and wage employment in agriculture are the primary source of income for both project and control villages.
 About 60% of the households are primarily depends upon agriculture and rest on wage employment.
 These 60% are the families with a piece of land to cultivate.
-Rest are the landless who earn from wages created through the various government supported projects or working as a agriculture labour during the agriculture season.
+Rests of them are the landless who earn from wages created through the various government supported projects or working as an agriculture labour during the agriculture season.

-The other key sources as found out from the study are from the forest and other natural resources which are the tertiary and subsequent income sources of these families.
-However, the poor families are primarily dependent upon multiples sources of income to meet annual demand for food and other expenditure.
-This dependency on multiple sources of income also adopted as a coping mechanism by the poor to reduce the risk of loss of income from any one of the sources.
+The other key sources of livelihoods as found out from the study are from the forest and other natural resources which are the tertiary and subsequent income sources of these families.
+However, the poor families are primarily depend upon multiples sources of income to meet annual demand for food and other expenditure.
+This dependency on multiple sources also works as a coping mechanism by the poor to reduce the risk of loss of income from any one of the sources.
 The percentage of families depending upon multiple sources of income is represented in the following chart.

-In both the project as well as non project villages the families depending upon multiple sources are almost similar except the percentage of families depending upon four or more sources.
-In case of control villages 54% of families depending upon four sources in comparison to 46% of project.
+In both the project as well as non project villages the families depending upon multiple sources are almost similar, except the percentage of families depending upon four or more sources.
+In case of control villages, 52% of the families are depending upon four sources in comparison to 58% of project.
+There is an increasing trend in comparison to the previous year as the project has started multiple livelihoods promotion interventions to meet the needs of the families.
+This has increased the option for the poor tribal to earn from multiple sources.
+This is a positive indication on adoption of interventions made by the programme.